MichaelCurrin/code-cookbook/README.md

 The explanations are steps are more thorough than would fit in a cheatsheet.
 Though the emphasis is more on the content rather than steps to follow.

-The solutions are based on my experienced or copied from other projects that I find.
+The solutions are based on my experienced or copied from other projects that I find, as a reference for how to something.

 ### Examples